 Kingsbridge and Totnes, both old, attractive and small, are the towns at the area's heart; Plymouth – the West Country's biggest town, with Naval base, ferry port, theatre, cinemas, history, Hoe (great views) and Barbican (where the life is) – is on the area's edge.
 Dartington Hall is an arts centre (films, plays, music, dance) with lovely gardens.
 Pleasure cruisers ply the Kingsbridge estuary and Dart and Tamar rivers.

-Newton Ferrers/Noss Mayo: adjoining small villages beside the lake-like river Yealm estuary, sheltered by oak-wooded hillsides, popular for sailing, lovely for walking or just sitting.
+Newton Ferrers/Noss Mayo: adjoining small villages beside the River Yealm estuary, sheltered by oak-wooded hillsides, popular for sailing, lovely for walking or just sitting.
 Essential shops (Newton Ferrers) and good food pubs.
 Low tide footpath across the creek.
 Tennis courts; riding stables.
-Pedestrian ferry to coast walk to Wembury, and secluded beach.
+Pedestrian ferry to coast walk to Wembury (village), and secluded beach.
 Mothecombe (nearest sandy beach by car), 4 miles.
 Plymouth, 11.